Black Pepper Beef

 Characteristics: Black pepper beef looks dark in color and tastes strong.
 The beef in it tastes smooth and tender after frying in the oil; the onion in the dish is fragrant and crispy, while the green pepper makes it more fresh and eye-catching.

-One of the local characteristic dishes of Guangdong Cuisine, black pepper beef is a good choice for people who like spicy food.
+One of the local characteristic dishes of Cantonese Cuisine, black pepper beef is a good choice for people who like spicy food.
 Black pepper is a spicy and hot seasoning, which can help people to withstand the cold and the dampness.
 Besides beef used in this recipe, Chinese people also cook black pepper chicken and black pepper pork.

 1-2 green peppers; 1 small onion; 300g beef fillet